asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 1. **_demographic_table.csv_**

-Table containing the dempgraphic information such as imaging site, unique subject identifer, age, gender and cohort (Healthy/ASD) of all the 820 subjects included in our study.
+Table containing the demographic information such as imaging site, unique subject identifer, age, gender and cohort (healthy/ASD) of all the 820 subjects included in our study.

 2. **_Schaefer200.txt_**